 The new sections of fence are of a more secure standard utilising a concrete base and new welded mesh fencing.
 Wherever possible there will is a 3-metre gap on either side of the new fence to afford vehicle access for future maintenance.
 Pictured here are sections of security fence already replaced on the west side of the apron near the cargo centre.
 When these works are complete our airfield will be compliant with the revised Department for Transport Airport Security guidelines.

 We have more than nine miles of security fencing around the airfield perimeter and over time we will replace all of it.
 We are naturally focusing on those areas that we have identified as being particularly old or in need of repair.
-Works are currently taking place south of Runway 2 near to Moss Lane and are planned to be completed by end of March 2014.
+Works are currently taking place south of Runway 1 near to our Fire Training Ground; with this sections expected to be complete by the end of May 2014.
 On this page we will provide updates as the work progresses and let you know which areas will be replaced as they are identified and work schedules produced.

 If there are any questions or particular concerns that are not addressed on this page please e-mail the Community Relations Team at: